tetzank/homepage/content/posts/removing-unused-code.md

 Coming back to our initial question if the compiler can safely remove unused code: yes, the compiler can do it if you ask in the right way.
 It is not done by simply enabling optimizations.
-LTO is the best variant in my opinion as it results in a lot of other optimizations applied to your program.
+LTO is the best variant in my opinion as it also enables a lot of other optimizations to be applied to your whole program.
 If you can tolerate the scalability issues of the compilation, LTO is the way to go.